The advantages and disadvantages of optical fiber cables over electrical cables

 The information can be carried by the radio waves transmitted down coaxial cables at a rate of about 107 bits per second , But this can be increased by several orders of magnitude if the information is carried as light pulses down an optical fibre .

-The typical optical fibre cable can carry about 9000 telephone channels , or over 1000 music channels , or 8 television channels , which is over five times the capacity of the best copper cable , They can handle greater speeds , And they can immune to EFI and RFI .
+The typical optical fibre cable can carry about 9000 telephone channels , or over 1000 music channels , or 8 television channels , which is over five times the capacity of the best copper cable , They can handle greater speeds , They can immune to EFI and RFI .

 The optical fibers have extremely high bandwidth , There is no other cable based data transmission medium offers the bandwidth that the fibers do , They are easy to accomodate increasing the bandwidth by using many of the recent generations of fiber optic cabling , The new equipment can be added to the inert fiber cable that can provide vastly expanded capacity over the originally laid fiber .